1975 spring offensive: PAVN

 By the end of 1974, the North Vietnamese General Staff had created two army corps headquarters, matching South Vietnam's command and control structure in the I and II Corps Tactical Zones.
 Most independent PAVN infantry regiments in the south were also combined into divisional structures.
 A U.S. Defense Attaché Office (DAO) (established in 1973 to replace MACV, the 50 officers and men of the DAO coordinated all military assistance to South Vietnam) report concluded that the PAVN had increased their strategic reserve from two divisions to seven, making 70,000 additional troops available to augment the 200,000 combat and 100,000 support troops already in South Vietnam.

 The PAVN high command also recognized the need for improvements to their logistical network to facilitate the transport of sufficient supplies of food, weapons, and ammunition necessary for continuous large-scale operations.
 By 1973 the 559th Transportation Group, which controlled the Ho Chi Minh Trail in southeastern Laos, was ordered to expand east of the Trường Sơn Mountains and directly into South Vietnam.
 The new logistical route, Corridor 613, ran inside South Vietnam from the DMZ to all the way to Lộc Ninh.
 Besides creating the new extension, the 559th upgraded its entire network, constructing all-weather, hard-surfaced roads to accommodate the modern mechanized army that had been rebuilt since the Paris Accords.
 The work required two years to complete, but the time required for the transport of personnel from North Vietnam to the southernmost seat of battle was reduced from four months to three weeks.

 One of the most threatening features of the new North Vietnamese build-up was the air defense network that was established within South Vietnam, which by 1975 consisted of twenty-two regiments equipped with radar-controlled gun systems and formidable SA-2 Guideline and shoulder-launched SA-7 Grail anti-aircraft missiles.
-Such systems posed a major deterrent to the RVNAF, since its aircraft were not equipped to deal with such threats.
-As a result, RVNAF aerial interdiction of the communist logistical build-up became almost impossible and reconnaissance flights were held to a minimum.
+Such systems posed a major deterrent to the Republic of Vietnam Air Force (VNAF), since its aircraft were not equipped to deal with such threats.
+As a result, VNAF aerial interdiction of the communist logistical build-up became almost impossible and reconnaissance flights were held to a minimum.
+Ironically, the U.S. decision to provide the VNAF with unsophisticated aircraft was motivated, in part, by the fear that better aircraft would tempt the South Vietnamese to initiate operations over North Vietnam.
+The less capable aircraft would keep the fighting at a relatively lower level, enhancing the possibility of negotiations.
 This lack of active intelligence collection made estimation of North Vietnamese strength and intentions much more difficult.